 Schools might adopt approaches to remote education that do not require technology or internet access (e.g. workbooks).
-It will be vital to ensure that the approach that is chosen is appropriate and that all learners receive high quality teaching and learning.
+It is vital to ensure that the approach that is chosen is appropriate and that all learners receive high quality teaching and learning.

 Schools must comply with equalities legislation.
 It is vital that all pupils can access learning, and schools may need to remove barriers to participation and/or provide additional targeted support to particular pupils or groups of pupils.
 Schools should undertake equality impact assessments to identify issues and needs and take action to address those issues and needs.
 Schools should establish whether particular pupils are facing barriers to accessing remote learning and/or need additional or specialist support in order to access that learning.

 Schools should undertake equity audits to identify gaps in pupils’ learning outcomes.
-Evidence suggests that pupils from disadvantaged backgrounds were less engaged in remote learning during the lockdown.
+Evidence suggests that pupils from disadvantaged backgrounds were less engaged in remote learning during lockdowns.
 Evidence also indicates that there were particular challenges engaging and supporting pupils with SEND.
 Schools should consider what additional and/or targeted support is needed for these pupils.

 Pupils should not be prevented from accessing remote learning because of the way in which it is delivered.
 For instance, steps may need to be taken to ensure that pupils with hearing impairments can access the learning, e.g. it may be appropriate to use subtitles and/or ensure that the pupil can see the teacher’s face when they are speaking.

 Various reports have stressed the importance of focusing on pupils’ social and emotional wellbeing as part of the wider reopening of schools.
 Schools need to ensure that they are aware of pupils’ social and emotional needs and that all pupils can access support.